black-desk/cgtproxy/README.md

   This weird behavior make process escape from the user-level hierarchy, which means the systemd resource control settings will not take any effect.

-  But cgtproxy implement per-app proxy by update nftable rules.
+  But `cgtproxy` implement per-app proxy by update nftable rules to match newly created cgroups.
-  It do not write anything to cgroupfs at all.
+  It do not write anything to cgroupv2 filesystem at all.

-- cgproxy require at least CAP_NETWORK_ADMIN and CAP_BPF,
+- cgproxy requires more capability (permission) than `cgtproxy`;

-  but cgtproxy require only CAP_NETWORK_ADMIN.
+  cgtproxy requires at least CAP_NETWORK_ADMIN and CAP_BPF, but cgtproxy require only CAP_NETWORK_ADMIN.

   Check the [systemd service file] for details.